Morgan – A Suitable Case for Treatment: Critical reception

+The Monthly Film Bulletin wrote: "When Karel Reisz uses the frozen shots and jump cuts, one feels that he at least knows why he is using this technical device at this moment.
+What he doesn't do is pass on that awareness to the audience, by getting the film out of the test-tube and into life.
+When Morgan dreams of giraffes and antelopes, sees himself as Tarzan or King Kong, the fantasies look like affectations to go with the chic interior decoration rather than stages on the road to the asylum.
+Poor Morgan, one feels; victim of a satire that doesn't bite, lost in a technical confusion of means and ends, and emerging like an identikit photograph, all bits and pieces and no recognisable face."

+Variety wrote: "Despite the apparently light-weight marquee value of topliners David Warner (currently London's ranking 'Hamlet') and Vanessa Redgrave (daughter of actor Michael Redgrave), they display such attractive film personalities and performing gifts that reviews and word-of-mouth should put them in the 'discovery' category, usually a plus for artie appeal.
+Special handling could find a wider audience for the way-out pic, especially among the college set."

 The Radio Times Guide to Films gave the film 3/5 stars, writing: "Angry young men were abundant in the British cinema of the 1960s, but they were never so irate as working-class artist David Warner, who tries to sabotage the second marriage of his middle-class ex-wife Vanessa Redgrave to art dealer Robert Stephens by rewiring their house and dressing in a gorilla suit.
 Adapted from David Mercer's television play, it's really a fable about the class society.
-Yet its dream sequences and surreal touches make it more odd than meaningful, and it now feels dated."
+Yet its dream sequences and surreal touches make it more odd than meaningful, and it now feels dated".

 Leslie Halliwell said: "Archetypal sixties marital fantasy, an extension of Look Back in Anger [1959] in the mood of swinging London.
 As tiresome as it is funny – but it is funny."

+The film has a fresh 65% on Rotten Tomatoes from twenty critic reviews.

 Accolades

 David Mercer won a BAFTA for Best British Screenplay for the film at the 20th British Academy Film Awards.
 The film was nominated for Academy Awards for Best Actress in a Leading Role (Vanessa Redgrave) and Best Costume Design, Black-and-White (Jocelyn Rickards).
 It was also nominated for the Palme d'Or (Golden Palm) at the 1966 Cannes Film Festival and Redgrave was awarded Best Actress.